aaivu/EmoTa/README.md

 pip install emota_loader
 ````

-> Make sure to clone/download the [EmoTa dataset](https://github.com/aaivu/EmoTa) separately and point the loader to its root directory.
+> Make sure to download the [EmoTa dataset](https://rtuthaya.staff.uom.lk/contact-for-resources) separately and point the loader to its root directory.

 ---